Account Book Binding

 - Sessions: 5

-We will start by sewing the sections onto heavy webbing, and then reinforcing the sewing further with cat-gut tackets, and sewing on strong cloth jointed endpapers.
+This workshop will start by sewing the sections onto heavy webbing, and then reinforcing the sewing further with cat-gut tackets, and sewing on strong cloth jointed endpapers.
 The book is rounded but not backed, the edges decorated, and then the spine lined with layers of paper and calfskin.
-Then we’ll make the special laminated flange which is inserted into split boards along with the famous ‘spring back’, an extraordinary steam-molded spine which grips the book firmly, throwing open the pages.
-After this, we’ll cover the book in reverse calf, Russia bands, and vellum lacing, all characteristic of the style.
-Finally, we’ll tool the boards in the traditional way using candle smoke, and add a gold blocked spine label.
+Then, make the special laminated flange which is inserted into split boards along with the famous ‘spring back’, an extraordinary steam-molded spine which grips the book firmly, throwing open the pages.
+After this, the book will be covered in reverse calf, Russia bands, and vellum lacing, all characteristic of the style.
+Finally, we'll tool the boards in the traditional way using candle smoke, and add a gold blocked spine label.

-Materials to Bring: Cobblers knife, sponge, scalpel, paring knife, heavy duty awl.
+Materials to bring: bone folder, sewing needle, cobblers knife, old toothbrush, scalpel, paring knife, heavy duty awl, scissors

 Location: 375 Rhode Island St, San Francisco, CA 94103